Jacqueline van Oosterwijk

 There's a wide variety of topics I have experience with (see below).
 I work both individually and with couples.
 I also have experience in working with family relationships, like adult children and their parents or siblings.
 If you're not sure it is for you, maybe you want to get in touch for a phone chat to ask your questions and decide for yourself if you want to try it out.

-During the pandemic I am following government guidance and during the period of (partial) lock downs I am temporarily offering online or phone support if that suits you better.
-My regular practice is done through in person sessions.
+During the pandemic I am following government guidance and during a period of self-isolation or quarantaine, I can offer video or phone support.
+My regular practice is done in person.

 Training, qualifications & experience

-I have been awarded a Diploma in Transactional Analysis Psychotherapeutic Counselling from the Metanoia Institute.
+I have been awarded a Diploma in Transactional Analysis Psychotherapeutic Counselling from the Metanoia Institute, and I am accredited with the Britisch Association for Counselling and Psychotherapy.

-I have practised as a counsellor / psychotherapist since September 2008 and work with clients with all kind of issues that affect their day-to-day life and the way they cope.
-I have experience in working together on anxiety and panic attacks, bereavement and loss, couples counselling, depression, guilt, low self-esteem, stress at work, redundancy, relationship difficulties and divorce, surviving abuse, trauma and many other issues.
+I have practised as a psychotherapeutic counsellor since September 2008 and work with clients with all kind of issues that affect their day-to-day life and the way they cope.
+I have experience in working together on anxiety and panic attacks, bereavement and loss, relationship counselling, depression, guilt, low self-esteem, stress at work, redundancy, relationship difficulties and divorce, surviving abuse, trauma and many other issues.

 I also have experience in working with people diagnosed with schizophrenia and who hear voices or have sensory experiences that others do not.